sreetejavit/RewardsCalculator/README.md

-## Rewards-Calculator-RestSpring Boot Rewards Service APIful
+## Implementing Rewards Calculator using Spring Boot

 This is a Spring Boot application implementing a rewards service API.
 It allows you to manage customers and their transactions, calculating reward points based on a defined reward structure.